News and Events

 Home Groups are key to the life of the Church at Bertric-Burée

-The Feraillou Bible Study Group, which is a part of the Verteillac group, meetse on alternate Tuesdays at 10:30am at the home of Peter and Rosemary Robinson, so it is possible to go to both groups.
-We are currently looking at the letters of St. Paul.
+The Feraillou Bible Study Group, which is a part of the Verteillac group, meets on alternate Tuesdays at 10:30am at the home of Peter and Rosemary Robinson, so it is possible to go to both groups.
+We are currently looking at the letters of St. John.
 For more details, please contact (This email address is being protected from spambots.
 You need JavaScript enabled to view it.)
 05 53 91 45 15

 Nontron, alternate Monday afternoons - Contact Marie Ricketts 09 83 77 46 69 or (This email address is being protected from spambots.
 You need JavaScript enabled to view it.) for more info and directions